Avoiding Toy Hazards

 - Because young children pull, prod and twist toys at this age, you should look for those that have tightly secured eyes, noses and other parts.
 And, of course, you should avoid toys with sharp edges and points.

 - Children at this age tend to put everything in their mouth.
-Regularly clean plastic toys and put washable toys in a washing machine to kill germs.
+Wake Forest Pediatric Hospital recommends regularly cleaning plastic toys and put washable toys in a washing machine to kill germs.

 Ages 3 to 5